RotherOSS/doc-otobo-installation/content/installation-docker.rst

 Advanced topics
 ----------------------------------

-Custom configuration of the Nginx webproxy
+Custom configuration of the nginx webproxy
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The default Docker-based OTOBO installation provides the container `otobo_nginx_1`.
 This container